Ravenbrook/mps/procedure/review.rst

 4. Phases
 ---------

+_`.phase`: This section describes the phases of a review.
+Each phase has a procedure.
+The phases involve varying groups of people (`.role`_) and have diverse purposes.

+_`.phase.handbook`: This section can be used as a short "handbook" for people who are very familiar with the procedure.
+(Compare with "A one-page inspection handbook" [Gilb_93]_.)

-_`.phase`: To review a change, the following procedures are executed more-or-less in the order below.
+_`.phase.order`: To review a change, the following procedures are executed roughly in the order below.

 #. _`.phase.request`: `.role.author`_ requests that their change be
    reviewed.
 For example, they submit a GitHub pull request, or change a pull request state from "draft" to "ready to review".

-#. _`.phase.entry`: `.role.leader`_ executes *review entry*
+#. _`.phase.entry`: `.role.leader`_ executes `.entry`_.
+If the change
-   (`.entry`_).
-If the change doesn't meet the entry criteria then it is rejected, and the rest of the review process is not executed.
+   doesn't meet the entry criteria then the change fails review, and the rest of the review process is not executed.
 A `.role.author`_ who is an experienced `.role.leader`_ can do entry on their own work.

-#. _`.phase.planning`: `.role.leader`_ execute `.planning`_ to prepare
+#. _`.phase.planning`: `.role.leader`_ executes `.planning`_ to
-   the review and arrange for it to happen.
+   prepare the review and arrange for it to happen.

 #. _`.phase.kickoff`: `.role.leader`_, `.role.checker`_ execute
    `.ko`_, beginning the review.

-#. _`.phase.check`: `.role.checker`_ execute `.check`_ alone according
+#. _`.phase.check`: `.role.checker`_ execute `.check`_, alone,
-   to their checking roles [ref?], looking for unique *major defects* that no other checker will bring to the logging meeting.
+   according to their checking roles [ref?], looking for unique *major defects* that no other checker will bring to the logging meeting.

 #. _`.phase.log`: The `.role.leader`_, the `.role.scribe`_, and
-   `.role.checker`_ execute `.log`_ to record what has been found, but also to stimulate one another to find more *major defects*.
+   `.role.checker`_ execute `.log`_ to record what has been found, and to find more major defects, stimulated by what has been found so far.
+Checking continues!

 #. _`.phase.brainstorm`: `.role.leader`_, `.role.scribe`_,
    `.role.checker`_, execute `.brainstorm`_ to come up with ways of preventing defects in future.

-#. _`.phase.estimation`: `.role.leader`_, `.role.scribe`_, `.role.checker`_,
+#. _`.phase.estimation`: `.role.leader`_, `.role.scribe`_,
-   and usually the `.role.author`_ spend a few minutes estimating how productive the review was, by:
+   `.role.checker`_ spend a few minutes estimating how productive the review was, by:

    - estimating the cost of the review (mostly work hours)
    - projecting what the defects would cost if uncorrected
    - projecting what similar defects would cost if not prevented

-   and `.role.leader`_ records this information.
+   and `.role.scribe`_ records this information.

-#. _`.phase.edit`: `.role.editor`_ performs `.edit`_.
+#. _`.phase.edit`: `.role.editor`_ executes `.edit`_, analysing and

-   Issue analysis and correction action is undertaken by an editor.
-   Some written action must be taken on all logged issues -- if necessary by sending change requests to other authors.
-The editor makes the final classification of issues into defects, and reports final defect metrics to the leader.
-Edit also deals with improvements and can deal with "questions to the author".
+   correcting defects, but taking some action on *every* issue.

-#. _`.phase.quality`: The `.role.qal`_ takes action to prevent major
+#. _`.phase.pi`: `.role.improver`_ takes action to prevent major
    defects by correcting *process causes*.
 Actions include adding rules or checklist items, updating procedures, creating tools, or adding automated checks.
-But they might also include raising concerns with management, suggesting wholesale review of working practices, requesting training for staff, and so on.
+But they might also include filing process issues, raising concerns with management, suggesting wholesale review of working practices, requesting training for staff, and so on.

-#. _`.phase.exit`: `.role.editor`_ and `.role.leader`_ perform `.exit`_.
+#. _`.phase.exit`: `.role.editor`_ and `.role.leader`_ perform

-   The leader shall determine that some appropriate written action has been taken on all logged issues.
-The leader is not responsible for the correctness (the editor is).

-   The leader determines whether the formal exit criteria have been met before signing off completion of the Inspection.
-These include follow-up completed, metrics delivered, planned rates kept to, and level of remaining defects within acceptable bounds.
+   `.exit`_.
+If the revised change does not meet the exit criteria then it fails review.
+Otherwise it passes and can go on to be used, e.g. by being merged into the master codeline (`proc.merge.pull-request`_).

+.. _proc.merge.pull-request: pull-request-merge.rst

 5. Procedures